mollyic/MRI_qa/README.md

 ### Force new session

-To start a new session when previous ratings exist the -n argument should be entered in the command line.
-This will recreate the config file from scratch meaning the mandatory arguments of 'bids_dir' and 'viewer' must be entered
+To start a new session when previous ratings exist the *-new* argument should be entered in the command line.
+This will recreate the config file from scratch meaning the mandatory arguments of 'bids_dir' and 'viewer' must be entered.

 ```
 python3 mriqa.py --bids_dir path/to/bids/files --viewer itksnap -new
 ```

 # Interface

 ### Reviewing overall image quality rating
 During all review sessions a numerical score between 1-5 for each scan is required.